jkgiesler/us-potus-model/README.md

 State and national presidential election forecasting model
 ================
+## TODO(jkg):
+- dockerize (had to install gfortran on my mac and stan is misbehaving with RStudio)
+- convert core stan code to numpyro

 Last update on Thursday June 11, 2020 at 07:37 AM EDT

 Code for a dynamic multilevel Bayesian model to predict US presidential